 Content from the Brookings Institution India Center is now archived.
 After seven years of an impactful partnership, as of September 11, 2020, Brookings India is now the Centre for Social and Economic Progress, an independent public policy institution based in India.

-Brookings India is hosting the next Development Seminar on “Succession and Exit in Family Firms” with Prof. Vikas Mehrotra, A.F.
+Brookings India hosted a Development Seminar on “Succession and Exit in Family Firms” with Prof. Vikas Mehrotra, A.F.
 (Chip) Collins Professor of Finance at the University of Alberta School of Business.

 Abstract: Family control of corporations in advanced economies is thought to weaken as firms grow and age over time.
 However, evidence from Japan challenges this view – 50 years after their IPO, almost half of all family firms remain under the control of the founder’s descendants, even when their ownership stake becomes insignificant.
 In this seminar, Mehrotra will present evidence and analysis on succession and exit in Japanese Family Firms.
 The first part of the talk will be focused on “Adoptive Expectations: Rising Sons in Japanese Family Firms” where he analyses the performance and motivations of blood heirs, adopted heirs and professional managers in family-run businesses.
 The second part of his talk aptly titled “Who is the Boss?
 Family Control without Ownership in Publicly-traded Japanese Corporations,” will look at the role finance and a family’s intangible assets such as reputation and networks play in ensuring family firms remain under the control of founder’s descendants.